bastienmichaux/generator-jhipster-db-helper/notes.md

 This was written with JHipster v4.1.0 in mind.

-## JHipster and existing databases
+## Make JHipster work with existing databases

 JHipster is an amazing tool for new apps with empty databases.
-However it's harder to work with existing ones.
+However it's harder to work with existing ones, as it isn't what JHipster was designed for.

 So, how do you make JHipster work in this scenario?
 You need to do several changes.
 The goal of this module is to automate them.